CRIMINAL LAW DEFENSE

 Talk to a lawyer before the police talk to you!
 Rule No. 1.

-Norwood, Massachusetts Thomas A. Karp criminal law trial attorney has more than 35 years experience representing clients at all phases of criminal law defense, in the District and the Superior Courts.
-If you or a loved one is facing criminal charges, it is important that you seek the advice of an experienced criminal law trial attorney who can evaluate your case, evaluate trial decisions, advise you about your constitutional rights and help you decide the best course of action.
+Norwood, Massachusetts Thomas A. Karp criminal law trial attorney has more than 38 years experience representing clients at all phases of criminal law cases, in the District and the Superior Courts.
+If you or a loved one is facing criminal charges, it is important that you seek the advice of an experienced criminal law trial attorney who can evaluate your case, make trial decisions, advise you about your constitutional rights and help you decide the best course of action.
 Attorney Karp will represent you understanding the complicated criminal justice system.
-Attorney Karp handles arrests, bail, trials, pretrial conferences, misdemeanors, felonies, domestic violence, harassment, and restraining orders, magistrate or clerk’s hearings, and probation violations.
+Attorney Karp handles arrests, bail, trials, pretrial conferences, misdemeanors, felonies, domestic violence, harassment, restraining orders, magistrate or clerk’s hearings, and probation violations.
 You have a right to call and retain a lawyer when you discover the police are interested in you or you have been arrested.
-Representation of you by a Attorney Karp may stop the police from arresting you.
+Your representation by Attorney Karp may stop the police from arresting you.

 When should you telephone a lawyer?